jacopotarantino/passport-multi-auth/README.md

-# Passport-Local
+# Passport-Multi-Auth

-[Passport](http://passportjs.org/) strategy for authenticating with a username and password.
+[Passport](http://passportjs.org/) strategy for authenticating with a username and multiple passwords.

-This module lets you authenticate using a username and password in your Node.js applications.
+This module lets you authenticate using a username and multiple passwords in your Node.js applications.
 By plugging into Passport, local authentication can be easily and unobtrusively integrated into any application or framework that supports [Connect](http://www.senchalabs.org/connect/)-style middleware, including [Express](http://expressjs.com/).

+This module is forked from Passport-Local and still maintains much of the original code.

 ## Install

-    $ npm install passport-local
+    $ npm install passport-multi-auth

 ## Usage

 #### Configure Strategy

-The local authentication strategy authenticates users using a username and password.
+The local authentication strategy authenticates users using a username and multiple passwords.
 The strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user.

     passport.use(new LocalStrategy(